itsleeds/tds/README.md

 use GitHub Codespaces.
 Click the [Open in GitHub Codespaces](https://github.com/codespaces/new/itsleeds/tds?quickstart=1) button above to get started.

+Alternatively you can launch this repository on Binder (notebooks) or Gitpod (full VS Code workspace):

+- Binder: builds a Jupyter environment from `.binder/Dockerfile` and launches notebooks in the browser.
+- Gitpod: opens a VS Code-like workspace; will use the repository `Dockerfile` to build the workspace image.

 If you’re using VS Code and have Docker installed you can open the project in a Devcontainer by pressing Ctrl+Shift+P, typing in